 Government Affairs & Advocacy

-Defending our industry's concerns & interests
+Defending the foundry industry's concerns & interests

 For over 70 years, NFFS has served as the voice for non-ferrous foundries.
 The NFFS staff and Government Affairs Committee actively monitor new legislative and regulatory developments in Washington, as well as at the regional and state levels, and effectively represents the interests of non-ferrous foundries.
 All U.S. non-ferrous foundries have at some point benefited from the Society's efforts to protect the industry from misguided or overly burdensome regulations.